 License to Farm: OSS makes intuitive sense not only to applicators, but also to the public at large.
 Showing and using these technologies demonstrates stewardship practices that are easy to communicate and understand.

 Artificial Intelligence Scouting

-Another approach is pioneered by several companies, notably Green Eye Technology (http://www.green-eye.ca/index.html) Taranis (http://www.taranis.ag/), and Xarvio (https://www.xarvio.com).
+Another approach is pioneered by several companies, for example Dronewerkers in the Netherlands (https://www.dronewerkers.nl/english/) Taranis (http://www.taranis.ag/), and Xarvio (https://www.xarvio.com).
 These companies have developed plant recognition algorithms that are currently able to identify over 100 different species.
 Each species can be divided into several growth stages.
-Taranis and Green-Eye have launched a business in North America that scouts fields by high-resolution drone imagery, and then provides customers with maps that highlight potential agronomic issues such as weeds, disease, or insect damage.
+Taranis has launched a business in North America that scouts fields by high-resolution drone imagery, and then provides customers with maps that highlight potential agronomic issues such as weeds, disease, or insect damage.

 Xarvio Scouting is a product in their Field Manager line (https://www.xarvio.com/en-CA/Scouting).
 App-based, the agronomist or producer takes pictures of their crops and the app is able to recognize weeds, diseases, insect feeding damage, as well as nitrogen status.
 The app is aware of other users in the area and basically crowd-sources emerging agronomic issues as they arise, communicating them back to the user.

 The agronomic value of this information is clearly very high.
 Imagine knowing the distribution of weeds by species before and after treatment.
 Although we can already assess this when we walk fields, by conducting the task via drone we are measuring on a wide scale, permitting an accurate quantification of the treatment effect so its value can be assessed.
 This level of measurement intensity was not possible before.
 Yield loss models for time of removal of certain weeds at certain growth stages can be applied across the entire field, and economic analyses allows follow-up treatments to be tailored to specific portions of the field.